 In combination these three industries accounted for $4,602 million in total or 54.9% of the total imports by total industry in the City of Boroondara.

 In comparison, the same 3 industries in Victoria accounted for 34.0% in Manufacturing; 7.7% in Transport, Postal and Warehousing; and 10.0% in Financial and Insurance Services.

 The major differences between total imports by industries in the City of Boroondara and Victoria were:

-- A smaller percentage of total imports by Financial and Insurance Services (7.7% compared to 9.8%)
+- A smaller percentage of total imports by Professional, Scientific and Technical Services (3.3% compared to 5.8%)

 The total imports by industries in the City of Boroondara increased by $456.7 million between 2012/13 and 2017/18.

 The largest changes in the total imports by industries between 2012/13 and 2017/18 in the City of Boroondara were for: